gnieboer/tsp-redesign/pages/planning-for-life-events/beneficiary-basics.md

 In the event of your death, your TSP account would be distributed this way:

 1. To your spouse
-2. If none, to your child or children equally and to the descendants of deceased children
+2. If none, to your child or children equally, and to the descendants of deceased children
 3. If none, to your parents equally or to your surviving parent
 4. If none, to the appointed executor or administrator of your estate
 5. If none, to your next of kin who is entitled to your estate under the laws of the state you lived in at the time of your death